-Brand Identity
+Brand identity

-Brand Core
+Brand core

-What the brand should communicate
+What the interface should communicate

 Direct, grounded, specific